Jack Ruby: Prosecution

 Ruby stated that he thought he said, "You killed my President, you rat!" as he shot Oswald.
 Officer McMillon testified he heard Ruby say, "You rat son of a bitch, you shot the president".
 This was disputed by footage showing McMillon looking in the opposite direction from the shooting.
-Dallas police sergeant Patrick Dean testified that when Ruby was arrested, Ruby said he thought about killing Oswald two nights earlier, to show the world that "Jews have guts."
+Dallas police sergeant Patrick Dean testified that when Ruby was arrested, Ruby said he thought about killing Oswald two nights earlier to show the world that "Jews have guts."
 Detective Don Archer said Ruby had told him he intended to shoot Oswald three times, and McMillon corroborated this.

 On March 14, 1964, Ruby was convicted of murder with malice and was sentenced to death.
 Belli was fired by Ruby and his family as a result.
-Ruby's conviction was overturned by the Texas Court of Criminal Appeals on the grounds that "an oral confession of premeditation made while in police custody" should have been ruled inadmissible, because it violated a Texas criminal statute.
+Ruby requested that Percy Foreman represent him, although this arrangement lasted only a few days before Foreman quit over disagreements on legal strategy with Ruby's family.
+He was replaced by Hubert Winston Smith.
+Ruby's conviction was overturned by the Texas Court of Criminal Appeals on the grounds that "an oral confession of premeditation made while in police custody" should have been ruled inadmissible because it violated a Texas criminal statute.
 The court also ruled that the venue should have been changed to a Texas county other than the one in which the high-profile crime had been committed.

-During the six months following the Kennedy assassination, Ruby repeatedly asked to speak to the members of the Warren Commission.
+During the six months following the assassination, Ruby repeatedly asked to speak to the members of the Warren Commission.
 The Commission initially showed no interest, but Ruby's sister Eileen wrote letters to the Commission and her letters became public.
 The Commission finally agreed to talk to Ruby.
 In June 1964, Chief Justice Earl Warren, Representative (and future President) Gerald R. Ford of Michigan, and other Commission members went to Dallas to see Ruby.